Temperature-activated dislocation avalanches signaling brittle-to-ductile transition in BCC micropillars

 During the last two decades, acoustic emission and micropillar compression experiments have revealed that plastic deformation in crystalline materials manifests at the microscale in the form of intermittent dislocation activity \citep{weiss2001complexity,dimiduk2006scale,ispanovity2022dislocation,papanikolaou2017avalanches,weiss2003three,brinckmann2008fundamental,zaiser2008strain}.
 This observation suggests the intriguing hypothesis that, at a fundamental level, plasticity could be governed by the principle of self-organized criticality (SOC) \cite{bak1987self}, a hypothesis already advanced within the context of other physical phenomena, such as solar flares \cite{crosby1993frequency}, earthquakes \cite{sornette1989self}, snow avalanches, and sandpile slides \cite{miguel2001intermittent,maass2018micro}.
 Compared to these fields, where experimental parameters are often impossible to change, microscale plasticity provided a unique platform to test one of the fundamental assumptions of SOC, that the cutoff of the size distribution depends only on the size of the system and not on external tunable parameters \cite{markovic2014power}.
 In fact, micropillar experiments appeared to defy this assumption, revealing that external parameters such as stress \cite{friedman2012statistics} and strain rate \cite{maass2018micro} affect the size distribution cutoff, thus giving rise to the alternative concept of \emph{tuned} criticality.
-It was proposed that the SOC-like behavior of certain crystals, such as ice, could be the limit of a continuum spectrum, with a ``mild to wild" transition controlled by a single ratio $R=L/\ell$ between the size of the system $L$ and an intrinsic length scale $\ell=\mu b/\tau $ determined by the overall resistance $\tau$ to dislocation motion \cite{weiss2019ice}.
+It was proposed that the SOC-like behavior of certain crystals, such as ice, could be the limit of a continuum spectrum, with a ``mild-to-wild" transition controlled by a single ratio $R=L/\ell$ between the size of the system $L$ and an intrinsic length scale $\ell=\mu b/\tau $ determined by the overall resistance $\tau$ to dislocation motion \cite{weiss2019ice}.
 For example, the introduction of precipitates of high pinning strength in Al pillars was shown to inhibit strain bursts \cite{zhang2017taming}.
-More recently, micropillar compression tests carried out in body-centered cubic (BCC) crystals showed that the distribution of avalanche sizes either follows a truncated power law similar to face-centered cubic (FCC) crystals, but with a temperature-dependent cutoff \cite{alcala2020statistics,zhang2023coupled}, or exhibits an exponential to power-law transition as temperature increases \cite{rizzardi2022mild}.
-We posit that the role of temperature in relation to self-critical behavior in BCC metals remains unclear.
+More recently, micropillar compression tests carried out in body-centered cubic (BCC) crystals showed that the distribution of avalanche sizes either follows a truncated power law similar to face-centered cubic (FCC) crystals, but with a temperature-dependent cutoff \cite{alcala2020statistics,zhang2023coupled}, or exhibits an exponential to power law transition as temperature increases \cite{rizzardi2022mild}.
+Specifically, it remains unclear whether temperature acts primarily as a tuning parameter that modulates the size cutoff of a universal power-law distribution, or if it drives a fundamental transition in the stochastic nature of dislocation activity.
+We posit that the role of temperature in relation to self-critical behavior in BCC metals remains not fully understood.